Information Security – The first steps towards InfoSec

 To further protect from account breaches, untrustworthy services, and nondiscriminatory data theft, you should encrypt your data.

 Chats and voice calls are the easiest to encrypt.
 Whatsapp and Signal will both encrypt your chats and calls by default.
 Many other chat apps offer encryption too, although there can be big differences in how the security is applied.
+Here is a list of 7 tools that can be used to test mobile app security.

 You can also encrypt your emails and files with technology like PGP or Veracrypt.